by Texas Homesteader~

 But as long as there’s food, water and shelter there, I’m guessing that she’ll be happy right where she is.

 If she (or another like her) encroaches on our space again we’ll trap them again.
-But we realize how important all these critters are to the ecosystem.
-So our preference is always relocation.
+But we realize how important different critters are to the ecosystem.
+So our preference is always relocation instead of killing a critter.

-So for now we’ll chalk this armadillo relocation up as a SUCCESS!
+So for now we’ll chalk our armadillo relocation up as a SUCCESS!

 ~TxH~